Methods Schools

 We will require you to complete a Right to Study check, to determine what immigration permissions are required for you to study on course.

 Depending on your country, your steps required to enter the UK may be different.
-It is your responsibility to complete the relevant process for you, and you can find further information about what you will need to do before entering the UK here.
+It is your responsibility to complete the relevant process for you, and you can find further information about what you will need to do before entering the UK on MyManchester.
 If you have any questions, please get in touch with visa@manchester.ac.uk.

 Travel and Accommodation